Rosydhakal5/rosydhakal5/README.md

 ## 👩‍💻 About Me

 Welcome to my corner of the tech universe!
 I am a dedicated Technology Support Specialist with a Bachelor’s degree in Information Technology.
 My journey in tech began with web development, where I honed my skills and discovered my passion for coding.
-I’ve completed internships at two different organizations, gaining valuable experience that has fueled my desire to dive deeper into Python and machine learning.

-## 🌟 My Journey

 - 🎓 As the only girl in my Computer Science class, I took the initiative to encourage other tech-minded girls to join.
 Through my efforts, we built a supportive community of six female developers.
 This experience not only highlighted the importance of diversity in technology but also inspired future generations to embrace a more inclusive environment.
 - 🎵 When I'm not coding, you can find me immersed in music or enjoying animated shows.
 I love gaming and staying updated with the latest tech trends.